Inversion Tables Worth the Cost for Chiropractic Care

 Inversion Therapy as a Means to Avoid Back Surgery

 One of the biggest reasons people choose to use inversion tables is to avoid back surgery.
 This was the subject of a 2012 study conducted by British researchers.
 They took 26 backache and sciatica patients who were candidates for surgery and divided them into two groups.
 Both of the groups were given physiotherapy, while 13 patients were also given inversion therapy.
 Of those, 10 of the patients, or about 77 percent, were able to avoid the operating table.
 The researchers concluded that “intermittent traction with an inversion device resulted in a significant reduction in the need for surgery.”
-They suggested that more studies with a larger number of patients is justified.
+They suggested that more studies with a larger number of patients are justified.

 Other studies have found that inversion table use reduces absenteeism from work, according to the Newsmax website.
 American military researchers have found that inversion increases the space between vertebrae, relieving back pain, according to Newsmax.